Di0go/Taskr/README.md

 cp .env.example .env
 ```

-Generating a secret key
+Generate a django secret key
 ```
 python3 -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'
 ```

-Then open `.env` and set your values:
+Then open `.env` and set the DJANGO_SECRET_KEY to the one you generated:
 ```
 DJANGO_SECRET_KEY=YOUR-SECRET-KEY
 ```